mathiser/RadDeploy/README.md

 #### STORESCP
 ##### IP/Hostname and port of SCP
-The DICOM receiver can be adapted with the following variables
+The DICOM receiver can be adapted with the following variables.
+Defaults given here.
 ```
 # SCP
-AE_TITLE: "DICOMFLOW"
+AE_TITLE: "DicomFlow"
 AE_HOSTNAME: "localhost"
 AE_PORT: 10000
 PYNETDICOM_LOG_LEVEL: 20